 “We’ve had a huge interest from Indigenous communities living in housing commission estates who want to be part of the Pay it forward lawn support program.
 This assists them with resources they need in order to maintain their properties to avoid the risk of eviction and homelessness.”

 “How are they meant to mow their laws when they don’t have the money to buy the facilities to do so?
-We need to help people who can’t help themselves.”“This is a forward thinking charity, it’s modern because we look at what’s happening in our community now and we focus on what we can do to help people right now.
-It’s about social engineering and how we support our community in new ways with current issues they’re facing.”
+We need to help people who can’t help themselves.”

 Source: NITV News

-For now The Pay it forward shed are working on projects that help feed, dress and support community members but for the future, Karlie want to create a service to assist Indigenous youth with employment and education programs.“We have a long term vision to open up our business and create an extension to assist employment and education opportunities, particularly for Indigenous youth,” she said.
+For now The Pay it forward shed are working on projects that help feed, dress and support community members but for the future, Karlie want to create a service to assist Indigenous youth with employment and education programs.

 Source: NITV News